Curriculum Modules in Offshore Wind Energy

 How to Incorporate the Modules

 The modules are ready to be incorporated into existing Rutgers courses and for presentation as standalone programs.
-Rutgers professors can incorporate the modules through Canvas.
+Rutgers professors and instructors can incorporate the modules through Canvas.
 Once logged in, select “Commons” on the left side bar, and search for “RutgersOSW.”
 The offshore wind energy modules will appear.
-Once you decide which module(s) you would like to incorporate into your course, select the “Import/Download” button and the module will then be added to your existing course.
+Once you decide which module(s) you would like to incorporate, select the “Import/Download” button and the module will then be added to your existing course.

 Feedback